Power Query in Mac Excel

 : If you want to Browse to the folder you can create another .app file with the script below.

-If you want to open the browse window in the Root folder where you can add your folders so you not have the problems with apple's Sandbox, you can replace the third line in the script with this one : set therootPath to (path to the home folder) & "Library:Group Containers:UBF8T346G9.Office:" as string
+Tip: It now open the browse window in the Root folder where you not have problems with apple's Sandbox, you can replace the third line in the script if you want to open in another folder you want : set therootPath to (path to the home folder) & "Library:Group Containers:UBF8T346G9.Office:" as string

 More information about Power Query